notionparallax/blog/_drafts/words.md

 If I start in the road, outside my house, and walk uphill, then I'm increasing my altitude.
 This is getting better, I'm optimising my altitude by me walking.
 Sooner or later I'm going to get to the top of the hill, and all around me will be downhill.
 I've taken the optimisation (with the current strategy) as far as I can go.
 Does that mean that I've found the optimal solution?
 In case you're not paying attention, the answer is **no**!

-I have made things better, I have optimised, but it's not optimal.
+I have made it better, I have optimised, but it's not _optimal_.

 It's pretty safe to delete "optimal" from your vocabulary, unless it's immediately preceded by "not".